 Top Phoenix Motorcycle Accident Lawyers

 If you've been riding a motorcycle for any length of time, you've probably had a few close calls.
 Drivers of passenger vehicles and tractor trailers just don't see bikers.
 How many times has another driver changed lanes without looking, forcing you to take evasive action?
 How many times have other drivers made a left turn right in front of you?
-How many times have you heard the skidding of tires behind you when stopped at a light, and wondered, "Is this it?"
+How many times have you heard the skidding of tires behind you when stopped at a light, and wondered, "Is this it?" while thinking you would be rear-ended?

 Unfortunately, it seems to be more dangerous to ride a motorcycle these days, and it's most likely due to distracted driving.
 Too many drivers are looking at their phones instead of paying attention to the road, and they're putting bikers’ lives in grave danger.